rackerlabs/support-how-to/content/general/rackspace-reseller-program.md

 ### Program benefits

-In addition to receiving compensation benefits, resellers can also take advantage of sales, marketing and training resources.
+In addition to receiving compensation benefits, resellers can also take advantage of sales, marketing, and training resources.
 Some of these benefits include:

 Benefit | Associate | Preferred | Premier